lonekorean/highlight-within-textarea/README.md

 It's not actually possible to style text in a textarea, because any markup within a textarea is treated as plain text.
 This plugin aims to fake it, allowing you to highlight pieces of text inside a textarea.

-A native textarea element is used and familiar properties (auto correct, resizability, etc.) work as expected.
+A native textarea element is used and familiar properties (auto-correct, scrolling, resizing, etc.) work as expected.

 ### Usage